 Real cash value assigned to sustainability KPIs eases decision-making

-Step 4: Monitor ESG KPIs using a value tracker tool
+Step 4: Measure sustainability KPIs using a value tracker tool

-This last step is last but it’s not least.
+This final step is crucial, though it’s often overlooked.
 The key questions here are:

-• What will happen when you put your sustainability strategy into action?
+• What will happen when you implement your sustainability strategy?

-• How can you know if you are keeping on track?
+• How will you ensure you stay on track?

-• And how will you spot variances that might make you change your action plan?
+• How can you identify variances that might require changes to your action plan?

 In conclusion